Daoi/CaresTracker/Documentation/git.md

     - this is mostly important for keeping the development branch updated -- this can be done by first switching to the development branch with `git checkout develop` then running `git pull`
 - `git checkout -b <branch-name>`: creates a new local branch using the current branch you are on as a starting point
     - ex. `git checkout -b login-system`
+- `git merge <branch-name>`: merges the specified branch into the branch you are currently working in

 ### The Strategy
 Now that you know the basics, let's go over the branching strategy we'll use.
 This is commonly known as [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 It involves three kinds of branches: